Cassie Jaye: The Red Pill (2016)

-In 2019 Jaye said that the video diaries she recorded during filming allowed her to remember what her views on feminism were before she started working on the film, and why she thought that way.
+In 2019, Jaye said that the video diaries she recorded during filming allowed her to remember what her views on feminism were before she started working on the film, and why she thought that way.
 Looking back on the diaries, she could see that her previous views weren't necessarily malicious, but just uninformed.

+Criticisms and backlash

+Jaye's effort for the Kickstarter project was strongly criticized by some feminists including David Futrelle, who runs a website called We Hunted the Mammoth and who said it looked like propaganda.
+The film had screenings canceled in Australia following petitions, protests, and threats against those holding the screening.